Posted on

 There are several reasons why magic corners can break.
 Wear and tear is one.
 Frequent opening and closing of the cupboard and stress on the sliding mechanism will take its toll after many years.

-Magic corners will often be overloaded in excess of the weight that the manufacturer recommends they carry.
-Because they are attached to a cupboard door rather than being a part of the actual unit, overloading can lead to units collapsing and subsequent damage to the door itself.
+Magic corners will often be overloaded in excess of the weight the manufacturer recommends they carry.
+Because they are attached to a cupboard door rather than being a part of the actual unit, overloading can lead to units collapsing and damage to the door itself.

 In this case, the magic corner unit was very old.
 The client also admitted that they may have overloaded it.
 Eventually, this led to the magic corner collapsing, detaching it from the kitchen cupboard door.

-Upon inspecting the broken corner, the problem was discovered to have been caused by a vital pin on which the mechanism pivoted, breaking away from the frame and causing the detachment.
+Upon inspecting the broken corner, the problem was discovered to have been caused by a vital pin on which the mechanism pivoted breaking away from the frame and causing the detachment.

 Superfast Steel is used for filling holes and cracks, restoring surface profile, fabricating new parts and for high-strength bonding between materials.
 For this particular application, it was Superfast Steel’s adhesive properties that were required.